dokato/dokato.github.io/content/pages/about.md

 - <a href="https://medium.com/@MLJARofficial/churn-prediction-1416339c55f" target="_blank"> Churn prediction</a> - 2017

 ## <i class="fas fa-laptop"></i> Software

+- [Websites for Health Assesment Tool](https://github.com/dokato/healthcareonlinesources) - tool that provides users with a ranking of online medical information source credibility.
+Created at NHS HackDay 2020 - 3rd place in a community vote.
+Chrome extension available to download from a <a href="https://chrome.google.com/webstore/detail/what-websites-for-health/maoedkipekbhpphphjmnmoccdgkkahfn" target="_blank">store</a>.

 - [TODOr](https://github.com/dokato/todor) - **R addin**, which helps discover all TODO places in the RStudio (titled an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).